gcastill0/go-integration-playground/README.md

     }
     ```

+Please see the note about challenges in the [maverics](./tasks/task4-maverics/README.md#challenges) readme.

 ### Conclusion
 This task ties together Go coding, REST integration, and product extension.
 It demonstrates how to augment a commercial orchestrator with custom logic using Go.